tomstafford/psy6422/docs/index.md

 By the end of this course you will have:

-  * Been trained in data project management and the importance of reproducible workflows
+  * Been trained in data project management -- including fundamentals of data storage, syncronisation and sharing -- and the importance of reproducible workflows
   * Used the statical programming language R, and RStudio, for data management, analysis and visualisation
   * Been introduced to fundamental programming concepts
   * Prepared data project documentation using RMarkdown